A healthcare worker checks an older man's blood pressure in a homelessness services program.

 Permanent Supportive Housing

 Bay Cove operates three Permanent Supportive Housing Programs for formerly homeless individuals in Metro Boston.
-We do not take referrals for these programs directly, however--persons wishing to apply for these programs must go through the referral pool for the funding agency.
+We do not take referrals for these programs directly, however persons wishing to apply for these programs must go through the referral pool for the funding agency.
 These agencies are:

 The Massachusetts Department of Mental Health